project-sunbird/ml-survey-service-/scripts/survey/README.md

 ### Step 1:

-    Navigate to /opt/projects/scripts/survey/
+    Navigate to Project Directory

 ### Step 2:

-Run the script to delete duplicate projects.
+Run the script to push completed surveySubmission records to kafka.

     node pushcompletedsubmissions.js id